naerbnic/datalit/datalit/docs/datalit.md

 # let _ =
 datalit!(
   start('label): u32,
-  'label: 0u8
+  'label: 0xFEEDF035,
 )
 # ;
 ```

-Expressions are used to generate values to append.
-Expressions entries must
+Expression entries append values computed from an expression.
+Expressions
-declare their output type to be able to predict how many bytes the data will
+entries must declare their output type to be able to predict how many bytes the
-create, and how to format it after it is evaluated.
+data will create, and how to format it after it is evaluated.

 If an expression creates a value that is not representable by the given type,
 it will generate a compilation error.